 The Multi-Ontology Lifecycle Framework (MOLF) is the applied implementation of Relational Dynamics Theory.
-Where RDT describes the substrate (self-reference, oscillation, phase-aligned energy redistribution), MOLF operationalises it: a data architecture in which multiple classification systems coexist, interact, and evolve dynamically within a single relational field.
+Where RDT describes the substrate (self-reference, oscillation, phase-aligned energy redistribution), MOLF operationalises it: a cross-walk engine in which multiple classification systems coexist, interact, and evolve dynamically within a single relational field.

 Traditional approaches to data classification treat information domains as static and independent.
 Cost sits in one system.
 Risk sits in another.
 Carbon sits in a third.
 Each operates on its own ontology.
 Crosswalks between them are manual, brittle, and lag behind reality.
 The result is a fragmented view of any complex system, where the interdependencies that actually drive behaviour are invisible.